 We started with a realistic looking toy pirate pistol (that we’ve used for many costumes) and added whatever we could find to make it look more steampunk, including a large gauge and case, an old ceramic heater that plugs into an outlet (on the barrel), and lots of wires and cables.
 Everything was attached with wires because we want to be able to reuse the original gun in the future.

 We’re working on a video to share how we made the pauldron, so check this post again in the next week or so for an update.
 In the meantime, I’ll just tell you that we made it from two layers of black craft foam, spray painted silver, and rubbed with a shoe polish brush to give it an old metal look.
 The pauldron is three pieces of armor connected together with aluminum chicago screws.
 You can download the pattern here.

 The gloves and the goggles

 Both these items were purchased.
 The black gloves are gauntlets(because they cover the wrist), and will be used for many future costumes.
 In fact, the day he got them, my husband wore them around and pretended he was Darth Vader.
 Yes, I have an awesome husband.

 We looked into making goggles, because there are a lot of tutorials out there on how to make them, but ended up buying these because they cost less than the materials to make our own.
 Plus, aren’t the spikes cool?!

-That finished up my posts on our monsters and monster-hunters costumes.
+That finished up my posts on our monsters and steampunk monster-hunter costumes.
 If you missed them, take a look at my kids’ monster costumes, and my ladies steampunk costume.
-Next week I’ll return to my usual homemaking and DIY posts.
-Have a happy Halloween!
+Or read about How to Steampunk a Character.
+Happy cosplaying!